awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-frequently-asked-questions-faq.md

 ## Networking<a name="amazon-lightsail-faq-networking"></a>

 **How do I use IPs in Lightsail?**
-Each Lightsail instance automatically gets a private IP address and a public IP address, which are reachable from the internet\.
-You can use the private IP to send data to other Lightsail instances and AWS resources in private, for free\.
-You can also substitute as static IP for the public IP of a Lightsail instance\.
+Each Lightsail instance automatically gets a private IP address and a public IP address\.
+You can use the private IP to transmit data between Lightsail instances and AWS resources privately, for free\.
+You can use the public IP to connect to your instance from the Internet, such as through a registered domain name or through an SSH or RDP connection from your local computer\.
+You can also attach a static IP to the instance, which substitutes the public IP with an IP address that doesn't change even if the instance is stopped and started\.

 **What is a static IP?**
 A [static IP](understanding-static-ip-addresses-in-amazon-lightsail.md) is a fixed, public IP that is dedicated to your Lightsail account\.
 You can assign a static IP to an instance, replacing its public IP\.
 If you decide to replace your instance with another one, you can reassign the static IP to the new instance\.
 In this way, you don't have to reconfigure any external systems \(like DNS records\) to point to a new IP every time you want to replace your instance\.